Decision 893/QD-TTg 2023 National Energy Master Plan for the 2021-2030 period

 - Orientations:

-To execute comprehensive mine closure plans in line with the projected cessation of production of coal mining investment projects in each specific phase as detailed in the Plan on Implementation of the Master Plan in each period.
+To synchronously implement schemes on mine closure simultaneously with the termination of investment projects on coal exploitation in each specific period detailed in the Plan on implementation of the Master Plan in each period.

-Regarding new and renewable energy, the types of renewable energy included in the master plan are: (i) wind energy; (ii) solar energy; (iii) biomass energy; (iv) waste-to-energy; (v) small hydro power; (vi) other renewable (tidal, geothermal and biogas) energy; new energy (hydrogen, ammonia and hydrogen-derived fuels).
-The overall objective of the National Energy Master Plan is to promote the production and utilization of renewable energy, increase the application of renewable energy technologies, and make an important contribution to the implementation of Vietnam's commitments at COP26 on net zero emissions by 2050.
+In the new energy and renewable energy sub-sector, types of renewable energies specified in the Master Plan include (i) wind power; (ii) solar power; (iii) biomass energy; (iv) solid waster energy; (v) small hydropower; (vi) other renewable energies (tidal, geothermal and biogas energies); and new energies (hydrogen, ammonia, and hydrogen-based fuels).
+The general objectives of the National Energy Master Plan are to promote the production and use of renewable energies and intensify the application of renewable energy technology, thus importantly contributing to realizing Vietnam’s “net-zero emissions” commitments at COP26 by 2050.

 - Orientations:

-To continue to promote the development of renewable energy sources (hydroelectricity, onshore and offshore wind power, solar power, biomass, etc.), new energy, and clean energy (hydrogen fuels, green ammonia, etc.) in accordance with the ability to ensure system safety with reasonable electricity prices, especially self-produced, self-consumed, and rooftop solar power sources.
+To continue promoting the development of renewable energies (hydropower, onshore and offshore wind power, solar power, biomass, etc.), new energies and clean energies (hydrogen, blue ammonia, etc.) as suitable to the capability to ensure safety for the power system with reasonable cost prices of electric power, especially self-supplied power and rooftop solar power.

-+ Regarding the development of the renewable energy industry and service ecosystem:
++ Development of the renewable energy industry and service ecosystem:

 - Orientations:

-To promote the development of renewable energy technologies using biomass, biogas, solar energy in heat generation for industrial, commercial and residential areas.
++ To promote the development of renewable energy technology fueled by biomass, biogas and solar power for heat generation in industrial, commercial and civilian areas.

 + Development of biofuels and biogas: